sts10/linux-config/readme.markdown

 1. In settings > "Mouse and Track Pad", put "Mouse Speed" about in the dead center and turn off "Natural Scrolling"
 2. In Gnome Keyboard settings, change "Switch windows of an application" OR "Switch windows of an app directly" to "Super + Escape"
   - You may also want to remap commands like "View split on left" and "Move one monitor left", as well as the Workspace commands
-3. Download the Gnome Tweaks Tool via the POP app store.
+3. Download the Gnome Tweaks Tool via the Pop app store.
 In Tweaks:
   - Remap Caps Lock to Control in "Keyboard & Mouse" > "Additional Layout Options".
   - Suggested: Change "Mouse" "Acceleration Profile" to "Flat"
 4. Change your desktop background!